-MACMILLAN and Co., London and Cambridge.
-Sold by all Booksellers, Newsmen, and at the Railway Stations.
+Macmillan and Co., London and Cambridge.
+Sold by all Booksellers, Newsmen, and at the Rail-way Stations.

+The Cornhill Magazine,

-Cornhill Magazine, he No. VI. (for JUNE), will be published on Tuesday, the 29th instant.
-Price One Shilling, with Two Illustrations.
+No. VI. (for JUNE), will be published on

+Tuesday, the 29th instant.
+Price One Shilling, with

-CONTENTS.
-London the Stronghold of England.
+Two Illustrations.
+CONTENTS London the Stronghold of England.
 Lovel the Widower.
 (With an Illustration.)
 Chapter VI.-Cecilia's Successor.

-The Moiden's Lover.

 Chapter VI.-Cecilia's Successor.

 The Maiden's Lover.

-The Portent.
+The Fortent.
 II.-The Omen Coming on.

 Studies in Animal Life.
 Chap.
 VI-Conclusion.

 Framley Parsonage.
 (With an Illustration.)

 Chapter XVI.-Mrs. Podgens's Baby.

 XVII.-Mrs. Proudie's Conversazione.

 XVIII.-The New Minister's Patronage.

 William Hogarth: Painter, Engraver, and Philosopher.
 Essays on the Man, the Work, and the Time.
 V.-Between London and Sheerness.

 An Austrian Employé.

 Sir Self and Womankind.
-By William Duthic.
+By William Duthie.

 The Poor Man's Kitchen.

-Roundabout Papers, No. IV.-On Some late Great
+Roundabout Papers.
+No. IV.-On Some late Great Victories.

+London: Smith, Elder, and Co., 65, Cornhill.